OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-In the shadow of Mount Etna this country retreat is a lush escape from the real world.
-Stone buildings and a rambling garden create a atmosphere of eco-chic.
+In the shadow of Mount Etna, this country retreat is a lush escape from the real world, with stone buildings and a rambling garden creating an eco-chic atmosphere.
 The rooms have polished wooden floors and enormous windows that flood the space with natural light.
-The decor features bright pops of color are and clean lines.
-You will have a difficult time leaving the estate where you can lounge by the pool, sip a cocktail at the bar or take a yoga class in the garden.
+The decor features pops of colour and clean lines.
+Warning: you may have a difficult time leaving the estate when you can lounge by the pool, sip a cocktail at the bar or take a yoga class in the garden.

-Located right in the center of Modica Alta between the Church of San Giorgio and San Giovanni, Le Case dello Zodiaco is the perfect base for exploring the south eastern corner of Sicily.
-It is called an Albergo Diffuso which means that the different rooms and apartments are scattered in different buildings in the town making you really feel like a part of everyday life.
-Three of the rooms are completely handicapped accessible.
-Each of the five rooms have amenities to make it feel like home like kitchens and multi-lingual libraries.
+Located in the centre of Modica Alta, between the Church of San Giorgio and San Giovanni, Le Case dello Zodiaco is the perfect base for exploring the southeastern corner of Sicily.
+It’s an albergo diffuso, which means the rooms and apartments are scattered across town, making you feel like a true Sicilian.
+Each of the five options – named after a sign of the zodiac – has a unique style, although you can expect plenty of period furnishings.

-Lipari is the largest of the Aeolian islands that lie off the coast of Sicily.
-Hotel Mea is a short stroll up from Lipari’s historic center and harbor.
+Lipari is the largest of the Aeolian Islands that lie off the Sicilian coast, and Hotel Mea is a short stroll up from the historic centre and harbour.
 There are broad views over the bay of Marina Lunga and towards the castle from the large swimming pool.
-The rooms are bright with white linens and marble bathrooms.
-All of the rooms have a balcony and most have sea views.
-The suite has a large private terrace.
+The rooms are bright, with white linens and marble bathrooms.
+All have a balcony, and most have sea views; the suite has a large private terrace.
 The Chimera restaurant serves Aeolian specialities for lunch and dinner.

-This elegant hotel in a historic palazzo boasts wooden beamed ceilings and whitewashed walls.
-The spacious bathrooms have brightly colored ceramics and stacked of fluffy towels.
-Book the Deluxe Spa room and you will have a private jacuzzi on a seafront terrace all to yourself.
-The hotel also operates a restaurant which highlights freshly caught fish and local Sicilian wines.
+This elegant hotel in a historic palazzo has wood-beam ceilings and whitewashed walls.
+The spacious bathrooms have brightly coloured ceramics and are stocked with fluffy towels.
+Book the Deluxe Spa room, and you’ll have a private Jacuzzi on a seafront terrace.
+The hotel also operates a restaurant that highlights freshly caught fish and Sicilian wines.

-Join the in the know jet set crowd on the far flung island of Panarea.
-The Quartara Hotel offers simple beachy charm and with dark colonial style wooden furniture that contrast with plenty of flowy white linens. the on-site restaurant has a view over the water and serves modern cuisine created from the island’s traditional bounty of seafood and summer produce.
+Join the in-the-know jet setters on the far-flung island of Panarea.
+The Quartara Hotel offers simple beachy charm and wooden furniture that contrasts with flowing white linens.
+The onsite restaurant has a view over the water and serves modern cuisine created from the traditional bounty of seafood and summer produce of the island.